asyncapi/website/pages/docs/migration/migrating-to-v3.md

 payload:
   $ref: '#/components/schemas/userSignupPayload'
 ```
-This is the default behavior of the [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) algorithm we use.
+That is the default behavior of the [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) algorithm we use.

-However, in v3, we enforce a rule that `A property on a trait MUST NOT override the same property on the target object`.
-This means that in v3, after traits have been applied, this is the full message object in v3:
+In v3, we've instituted a guideline stating, `A property on a trait MUST NOT override the same property on the target object`.
+Consequently, after applying the traits in v3, the complete message object appears as follows:

 ```yml
 messageId: userSignup
 summary: Action to sign a user up.